 Even when both parties in a divorce or legal separation want what is best for the children involved, it can be a very contentious time for everyone.
 It's no secret that drug and alcohol abuse is a tragic issue among many parents and will sometimes play a major role in decisions being made in a divorce settlement relating to child custody.

 If you are seeking a divorce and believe your spouse has issues with substance or alcohol abuse, you must address this issue before your children are placed in a dangerous environment.
 The Los Angeles County family law courts will not order drug and alcohol testing under normal circumstances during the divorce process.

-The Los Angeles County family law courts have an interest in maintaining relationships between both parents and any children involved in divorce — there is demonstrated evidence that such relationships are in the best interests of children.
+The Los Angeles County family law courts are interested in maintaining relationships between parents and any children involved in a divorce.
+There is demonstrated evidence that such relationships are in the best interests of children.

 In the end, the court wants to protect the best interests of the child, and if the child's interests are at risk, then it is the responsibility of both the court and the adults involved to speak up to protect the health and safety of those children.

 If you are planning a divorce and believe your spouse has an issue with drug or alcohol abuse that could endanger your children, you need to contact the Los Angeles divorce attorneys at Furman & Zavatsky LLP.
-Our lawyers need to closely review the circumstances in order to determine your best legal options for child custody moving forward.
+Our lawyers must closely review the circumstances to determine your best legal options for child custody moving forward.